 Churn Reasons

-The Churn Reasons report shows a timeline of why customers cancelled their subscriptions, broken down by the specific reason recorded at cancellation.
+The Churn Reasons report shows a timeline of why customers canceled their subscriptions, broken down by the specific reason recorded at cancellation.
 This helps you identify the most common drivers of churn and prioritize retention strategies accordingly.

 Overview